 I don’t know about you, but crackers used to be my go-to snack.
 It didn’t matter what time of day it was, I was constantly reaching for crackers and cheese, crackers and hummus, or just a handful of crackers on their own.
 There is just something about the salty crunch of crackers that makes them oh-so-satisfying when hunger hits.
 Although there are hundreds of different types of crackers available on the market, unfortunately, many are made with added sugars, vegetable oils, and are sources of refined carbs so they are not always an ideal choice.
 However, these days there are plenty of healthy crackers options available that are made with whole foods and minimal ingredients, including my personal favourite Mary’s Crackers.
 I just love the blend of nuts and seeds and herbs and spices in their crackers, so I figured; why not try making my own?!

 The good news is, these nut and seed crackers are super easy to make, even for the most amateur of cooks, and store really well so you will have healthy snacks for days to come.Print

 Nut & Seed Crackers

-These Nut & Seed Crackers are naturally gluten-free and loaded with protein and fat to help keep you energized throughout the day.
+These nut and seed crackers are made with almonds, sunflower seeds, sesame seed, chia seeds, flax seeds and pumpkin seeds.
 The recipe calls for rosemary, however, feel free to use any blend of oregano, sage or thyme, or omit it completely if you like.